Did you know that Magnum XL-200 at Cedar Point got its name from the show, “Magnum P.I?”

 History of Magnum XL-200 at Cedar Point

-By the time Magnum XL-200 was even a gleam in the eye of Cedar Point, the Sandusky theme park was quickly building its reputation as the roller coast of the country with its collection of coasters and smaller, historical attractions.
+Before Magnum XL-200 became a concept at Cedar Point, the Sandusky theme park was already establishing itself as the premier roller coaster destination in the country, featuring a variety of coasters and smaller, historical attractions.

 During this time period, the Cedar Fair company gained a new CEO in the form of Dick Kinzel in 1986.

-One day, Kinzel was casually watching CNN and saw a piece on a coaster called “Bandit” at a park called “Yomiyuriland.”
+The lore goes that one day, Kinzel was casually watching CNN and saw a feature on a roller coaster named “Bandit” at a park called “Yomiyuriland.”

-At the time, it had been 10 years since an E-ticket attraction was added to Cedar Point in the form of Gemini.
+Back then, it had been a solid 10 years since Cedar Point added a cool E-ticket attraction like Gemini.
 You can learn more about the history of Gemini coaster here.

 Creating a Record-breaking Roller Coaster

-Cedar Point asked for proposals from several manufacturers to build a roller coaster without inversions or over-the-shoulder restraints.
+Cedar Point would go on to ask for proposals from the most popular ride manufacturers to help create a world breaking roller coaster that DID NOT have both inversions or over-the-shoulder restraints.

-Arrow was also working on the new Iron Dragon at the time so it made the most sense to stick with them.
+Arrow was also working on the cool new Iron Dragon at the time, so it totally made sense to stick with them on the Magnum project.

 This is mainly due to the interest in publicity it would bring in being the first roller coaster to do so.